-The threat level towards vessels linked to Operation Poseidon Archer - shown in the table below - reflects the uncertainty about the peace proces ceasefire agreements, as well as restraint shown by all belligerents during the past weeks.
+The threat level towards vessels linked to Operation Poseidon Archer shown in the table below ceasefire agreements, as well as restraint shown by all belligerents during the past weeks.

 Though there have been no attacks in over two months by the Houthis, this is not indicative of a continued commitment to stop the attacks.
-The cessation in strikes is first and foremost dependent on the progress of the situation in Gaza, and the Houthis' politic
+The cessation in strikes is first and foremost dependent on the progress of the situation in Gaza